‘Dancing With The Stars’ Fans Demand Tom Bergeron Back As ABC Teases Cast Announcement

 Dancing with the Stars fans reacted on social media after a teaser for Good Morning America promised a “highly anticipated” and “exclusive reveal” this week live from the ABC morning program’s studio in New York City.

 “THIS.
 IS.
 NOT.
-A. DRILL.,” teased the announcement on the official Good Morning America Instagram page, which can be seen here. “@DancingonGMA exclusive announcement TOMORROW LIVE from Times Square!”
+A. DRILL.” teased the announcement on the official Good Morning America Instagram page. “@DancingonGMA exclusive announcement TOMORROW LIVE from Times Square!” the post said.

-The glitzy promo for the pro dancer announcement for the upcoming 29th season of the ABC celebrity ballroom competition, which can also be seen on the DWTS Instagram page here, was clearly an attempt to hype up the upcoming season that will debut new host and executive producer Tyra Banks, but longtime fans wanted no part of it.
+The glitzy promo for the pro dancer announcement for the upcoming 29th season of the ABC celebrity ballroom competition, which can also be seen on the DWTS Instagram page, was clearly an attempt to hype up the upcoming season that will debut new host and executive producer Tyra Banks, but longtime fans wanted no part of it.

 In the comments section to the teaser, viewers continued to threaten a boycott of the long-running show one month after the unexpected firings of host Tom Bergeron and Erin Andrews.